MelanieHsieh/peeps/README.md

 # Cheap birthday presents

-A simple website for my friends from high school...
+A simple website for my high school friends.
+Pretty basic created in 2018.